K-1 Processing in 2026: A Landscape Analysis

 - Ongoing maintenance.
 ML models need periodic retraining as form layouts change.
 This creates an operational burden beyond the initial implementation.

-- Black box behavior.
-When the model extracts an incorrect value, diagnosing why can be difficult.
-Is it a training data issue?
-A model architecture limitation?
-A form layout variation?
+- Transparency.
+When the model extracts an incorrect value, diagnosing why can be difficult — whether it’s a training data issue, a model limitation, or a form layout variation.

 Deterministic parsing

-Deterministic parsing — the approach K1Manager uses — reads values from known positions on standardized forms without machine learning.
+Deterministic parsing — the approach K1Manager uses — reads values from K-1 documents without machine learning.

 Advantages:

 - Exact values.
-No confidence scores.
-A value is either extracted correctly or not extracted at all — there’s no “maybe” that requires review.
+A value is either extracted correctly or not extracted at all — there’s no uncertainty that requires review.

 - No training data.
 Works immediately on supported formats without sample documents.